 Big corporations go flex

 The evolution of the flex space offer to attract corporate clients is twofold.
 First of all, the essence of flexible contracts perfectly fits the changing business requirements that seek shorter and more agile commitments.
 Secondly, the flex offering has evolved to attract corporate clients, i.e. flex space providers have started to design their spaces to compete for enterprise clients.
 The layouts include larger office suites, the contracts are more negotiable, and the IT and security solutions are more sophisticated.
 The office market can also observe growing interest in “hybrid leases”, i.e. when corporate clients complement traditional office space with a flex solution in the same building or nearby to support any potential growth instead of inserting expansion options into their lease agreements.

 “Most importantly, plug-and-play simplicity and convenience are the most crucial advantages that are offered by flex solutions.
 Companies may sign simplified agreements and move in on the very same day, providing a real kick-start to their work.
-Then, they may boost innovation through exposure to new concepts and ideas provided by a unique tenant-mix, composed of start-ups, SMEs, professionals, and freelancers”, says Maciej K. Król, Acting Managing Director, Business Link.
+For corporate clients, we address rotational solutions that give maximum flexibility in the use of office space”, says Maciej K. Król, Acting Managing Director, Business Link.

 A number of added value services offered by flex operators, also available during “the new normal”, will make this type of office even more popular.